skykosiner/.dotfiles/README.md

 # Dotfiles
-- I am using stow to manage my dotfiles
+- I'm using stow to manage my dotfiles

+## BTW
-- I do use neovim, dvorak and linux btw
+- I use Neovim, Dvorak, Linux, i3, kinesis advantage 2 and tmux btw
-- I use gnome-terminal btw
+- I use uwuntu and gnome-terminal btw